Toyota RAV4 vs Lexus UX

 Feature Showdown

-The Toyota RAV4 features a 10.5-inch touchscreen, while the Lexus UX gets a 10.3-inch display.
+The Toyota RAV4 features a 10.5-inch touchscreen paired with a 12.3-inch digital dash, while the Lexus UX gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota RAV4 stands out with wireless Apple CarPlay/Android Auto that you will not find on the Lexus UX.
 The Lexus UX counters with Apple CarPlay, heated front seats, power tailgate, Lexus Premium Sound audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.